Junior Leadership ProgramRecommended for Grades 3-12

 2. Mastering Active Citizenship

 Junior Leaders will focus on and discuss ways they can be actively involved in both their local and global communities from a local food / climate change perspective.
-In addition to weekly sessions, Jr. Leaders will act as peer mentors to younger children at the club.
-Globalism vs localism, sustainable urban agriculture, and a local action plan ideas (ie Save the Bees) for students to take home to address climate change will be addressed.
+Globalism vs localism, sustainable urban agriculture, and a local action plan ideas (ie Save the Bees) for students to take home to address climate change will be developed.

 3. Introduction to Leadership as Work Experience

 As Junior Leader participants work together to solve the Amaizing Farm Race, they will have to meet the requirements of different Race judges who will be looking for different leadership qualities.
 Junior Leaders will also have the opportunity to volunteer at the farm on the weekends or during the summer and put their newfound leadership skills to the test!